kassabry/Bayesian-Optimization-for-Perturbation/README.md

 * Keerthi Krishnan
 * Gennady Verkhivker

-This repository contains the framework and code for instilling molecular transformations of kinase inhibitors using generative learning methodologies and targeted perturbation modeling.
-The software written is a combination of utilizing the ChemVAE architecture developed by Jennifer Wei, Benjamin Sanchez-Lengeling, Dennis Sheberla, Rafael Gomez-Bomberelli, and Alan Aspuru-Guzik (https://github.com/aspuru-guzik-group/chemical_vae/blob/master/aux_data/banner.png?raw=true)[doi:10.1021/acscentsci.7b00572](http://pubs.acs.org/doi/abs/10.1021/acscentsci.7b00572) as well as the perturbation modeling architecture developed by the Verkhivker Lab at Chapman University to perform our molecular transformation experiments.
+This repository contains the framework and code for instilling molecular transformations of kinase inhibitors using generative learning methodologies for family-targeted designs.
+The software written is a combination of utilizing the ChemVAE architecture developed by Jennifer Wei, Benjamin Sanchez-Lengeling, Dennis Sheberla, Rafael Gomez-Bomberelli, and Alan Aspuru-Guzik (https://github.com/aspuru-guzik-group/chemical_vae/blob/master/aux_data/banner.png?raw=true)[doi:10.1021/acscentsci.7b00572](http://pubs.acs.org/doi/abs/10.1021/acscentsci.7b00572) as well as the modeling architecture developed by the Verkhivker Lab at Chapman University to perform our molecular transformation experiments.
 Below is a brief description of the folders and files present in the repository.

 Files/Folders:

-* perturbation_experiment.ipynb file: Notebook containing the software for the use of variational autoencoder, the perturbation modeling experiments, and the post processing analysis
 * bayesian_optimizer.ipynb: Notebook that contains our runs of the Bayesian Optimzer used to create the unbiased and biased molecules.
 * visualization_notebook.ipynb: Notebook used to visualize some of the results from the Bayesian Optimizer.
 * Fingerprinting_Similarity.ipynb: Notebook containing examples of similarity testing and implementation